gregw/signalk-racer/README.md

 # Signal K Racing Plugin

-This PROTOTYPPE plugin adds sail racing-relevant data calculations to a Signal K server.
+This PROTOTYPE plugin adds sail racing-relevant data calculations to a Signal K server.
 It focuses on real-time information useful during the start of a race, such as distance to the line, start line bias, and geographic position of the line ends.

 GitHub repository: [https://github.com/gregw/signalk-racer](https://github.com/gregw/signalk-racer)